-Figure 4: Study design for project objective 2b - Sequencing of marker genes for bedding, milk and teat skin microbiome. *Milk and teat skin samples for four udder health categories at quarter level, YYY = “always infected”, NNN = “always healthy”, NYN = “became infected and recovered” (i.e. new transient infection), and NYY = “became infected” (i.e. new infection that did not recover within 1 month).
+Figure 4: Study design for project objective 2b - Sequencing of marker genes for bedding, milk and teat skin microbiome. *Milk and teat skin samples for four udder health categories at quarter level, YYY = “always infected”, NNN = “always healthy”, NYN = “became infected and recovered” (i.e., new transient infection), and NYY = “became infected” (i.e., new infection that did not recover within 1 month).

 Objective 3 – functional mechanisms of microbial communities related to udder health resilience and mammary dysbiosis

 These experiments were not well detailed in the original proposal.
 Here we provide some additional detail.
-Paralleling the marker gene studies under objectives 2b we will explore the possible functions of bacterial and fungal organisms in these experiments.
+Paralleling the marker gene studies under objectives 2b, we will explore the possible functions of bacterial and fungal organisms in these experiments.
 We have sufficient samples to conduct these experiments on the sample samples used under objective 2b, thus extending the marker gene experiments with both targeted culture-based experiments to isolate specific bacterial and fungal organisms, as well as extending the market gene experiments using shotgun metagenomic approaches.

 Objective 3a.
 Functional assays - Simultaneous antagonism assays

 Bacterial endogenous inhibitors of mastitis pathogens.
 We will undertake 2 parallel experiments with the goal of identifying bacterial isolates that that are producers of antibacterial compounds.
 First, we will screen teat skin swab, milk and bedding samples for the presence of bacterial organisms with antibacterial activity that inhibits the growth of Staphylococcus aureus.
 We have adapted a simultaneous antagonism assay method that allows us to isolate and quantify the number of bacterial inhibitors from our samples.
-In a pilot experiment, using non-selective growth medium under aerobic conditions we identified more than 130 Bacillus and Paenebacillus spp. isolates from milk and teat skin swabs of lactating cattle (figure XA).
-Future work will include adapting these methods using staphylococcus selective culture methods to explore the prevalence and diversity of Staphylococcus species isolates with inhibitory activity.
+In a pilot experiment, using non-selective growth medium under aerobic conditions, we identified more than 130 Bacillus and Paenebacillus spp. isolates from milk and teat skin swabs of lactating cattle (figure 5A).
+Future work will include adapting these methods using Staphylococcus-selective culture methods to explore the prevalence and diversity of Staphylococcus species isolates with inhibitory activity.